Upgrade your router firmware to ‘FreshTomato’

 - Set the wireless bands, channels and password.
 Use WPA2 Personal AES as the security in Basic > Network

-- If you’re not using the WAN port (I’m not using the router to manage the WAN) you can recycle the WAN port as an extra Ethernet socket.
+- If like me you’re not using the WAN port (I’m not using the router to manage the WAN) you can recycle the WAN port as an extra Ethernet socket.
 Go to Advanced > VLAN.
 First uncheck the WAN socket entry in the WAN0 bridge.
 Then click OK, save and reboot.
 When the router comes back up check the WAN box, thus adding this ‘device’ to the LAN0 line.
 Then click OK, save and reboot again.

-- The two step process seems to work and it avoids the error: Cannot proceed: one VID must be assigned to WAN.
+- The above two step process seems to work and it avoids the error: Cannot proceed: one VID must be assigned to WAN.
 Early versions of Tomato had a simple check box to reuse the WAN socket.

 The above settings make the R7000 work well.
 For hardcore configuration and features digest the wiki at FreshTomato wiki.
 The things you can do include: